aldavigdis/superheading-block/readme.txt

 == Changelog ==

+= 0.2.0 =
+Adds hyperlink support.
+A URL can be added using the side panel.

 = 0.1.1 =
-* Bugfix Release - Block text could not be edited when used as an inner block
+* Bugfix Release - Block text could not be edited when used as an inner block.

 = 0.1.0 =
 * Initial Release